senilio/thermia-telegraf/README.md

 # thermia-telegraf

-Here's some Telegraf configuration that pull metrics out of your Thermia heat pump and save them into a database of your choice.
+Here's some Telegraf configuration that pulls metrics from your Thermia heat pump and saves them into a database of your choice.

 Read up on Telegraf [here](https://docs.influxdata.com/telegraf)